Sewage self-assessment

 In answering this question, you should consider:

-- Are there toilets, sinks, and/or laundry or kitchen facilities at your site?
+- Are there toilets, sinks, laundry or kitchen facilities at your site?

-- Are there works in place for collecting and/or transmitting sewage/stormwater or drainage?
+- Are there works in place for collecting or transmitting sewage or storm water or drainage?

-- Do commercial or industrial processes at the facility generate wastewater?
+- Do commercial or industrial processes at the facility generate sewage?

-- Are there any holding/storage tanks on the property?
+- Are there any holding or storage tanks on the property?

-Sewage (wastewater) includes everything that you flush down your toilet or rinse down the drain; water that has been used by industries, businesses, institutions (i.e., hospitals); and rainwater and runoff (stormwater) that go down street gutters or flows into surface water.
+Sewage includes everything that you flush down your toilet or rinse down the drain; water that has been used by industries, businesses, institutions such as hospitals; and rainwater and runoff (storm water) that go down street gutters or flows into surface water.

 If your facility collects, transmits, stores, treats or disposes of sewage, there may be legal requirements you need to be aware of.